My absolute favorite moments in practice are when my patients tell me they’ve stopped taking their prescription medications.

 TRACK YOUR PROGRESS

 Let’s say you’re working with me on your thyroid.
 I still would encourage you to go to your regular MD for blood work so we can track our progress.
 If the blood work shows improvement, hey, let’s celebrate!
 Even if you’re not 100% “cured,” even slow progress is a step in the right direction, so we know to keep at it.
-If there’s no changes, or if things are worse, we have to change our treatment protocols.
+If there’s no changes, or if things are worse, we have to adjust our treatment protocols.